ObrienlabsDev/performance/README.md

 A secondary requirement of this multi-language work is to demonstrate, test and learn about concurrency and throughput of various languages under various types of bound workloads - https://github.com/ObrienlabsDev/blog/blob/main/programming_language_index.md

 # Performance Numbers
+I am getting 7.2 times the speedup using an RTX-A6000 GPU over the best multithreaded Java performance on an M4Max mobile - ideally we should be seeing 20-100x

 Several orders of magnitude slower than optimum (4x higher GPU allocation), multi GPU, Assembly optimization....
 - 1 hour / quadrillion runs
 - 2^27 search/sec around the 45 bit space (2^32 search/30-sec)